(Although this post is sponsored, all opinions are my own.)

 Saving the planet has been important to me ever since high school when I was a member of the Nature Defense Club.
 I will never forget the river cleanup I did with them.
 That experience had such an impact on me that it was the subject of my college application essay.
 I went on to major in environmental studies in college, hold jobs focusing on a number of environmental issues such as energy efficiency and climate change, and now I raise my children to care about the earth.
 I am proud to say that I drive an electric car, which is so special to me since I wrote my masters thesis on fuel-efficient vehicles.

-Volunteer Ideas To Help The Earth
+Family Volunteer Opportunities To Help The Earth

 In addition to encouraging your children to spend more time outside enjoying nature, they can play a role in improving and protecting it through a number of hands-on volunteer projects.
 Here are 10 ideas to get you started: